ece4078dev/ECE4078_Lab_2025/Week09-10/C2_marking.md

 ---
 ### Step 1:
 **Do this BEFORE your lab session**
 Zip **all required scripts** and submit your zip to the Moodle submission box.
 Each group only needs one submission.
 This submission is due by the starting time of the lab session, which means you should **submit your script BEFORE you come to the lab**.
 You will not be allowed to perform your live demo if you didn't submit your codes on time.
 Additionally, attempt to minimise your submission and only include **what is strictly necesssary to run your code**.
 We will apply penalties if your submission contains considerably more files than is necessary, such as training images.
+You are allowed to have multiple folders if that is deemed necessary.

 **Tips:**
 - You may also include a text file in the zip file with a list of commands to use, if you don't know all the commands by heart.